-Shirts • White or navy blue polo-style shirts (may be short or long sleeved) White or navy blue turtleneck shirts may be worn in the winter months, however, a polo-style shirt must be worn over the turtleneck All shirts must be tucked securely into pants or jumpers/skirts Note: Undershirts worn under uniform shirts/blouses may only be white, may not have any logos or designs that show through the shirt, and must be tucked in.
-Pants Navy blue pants/slacks fitted and worn at the waist Note: Shorts/cut-offs will not be permitted.
-Skirts / Scholar may opt to wear a plaid jumper or plaid skirt Jumpers • Length of skirt / jumper may not rise more than 3 inches above the knee all the way around the skirt Belts • If a scholar chooses to wear a belt, it may only be solid black and fastened securely around the waist Sweaters • Solid navy blue sweaters, vests, or cardigans that are free of striping or other color designs may be worn
+Shirts Navy blue polo-style shirts (may be short or long sleeved) White or navy blue turtleneck shirts may be worn in the winter months, however, a polo-style shirt must be worn over the turtleneck All shirts must be tucked securely into pants or jumpers/skirts Note: Undershirts worn under uniform shirts/blouses may only be white, may not have any logos or designs that show through the shirt, and must be tucked in.
+Pants Khaki pants/slacks fitted and worn at the waist Note: Shorts/cut-offs will not be permitted.
+Skirts / Scholar may opt to wear the CICS Washington Park plaid jumper or Jumpers plaid skirt (navy blue plaid pattern only) • Length of skirt / jumper may not rise more than 3 inches above the knee all the way around the skirt Belts • If a scholar chooses to wear a belt, it may only be solid black and fastened securely around the waist Sweaters • Solid navy blue sweaters, vests, or cardigans that are free of striping or other color designs may be worn

-Sweaters should be clearly labeled with the student's name on the inside tag The purchased navy blue Avalon gym uniform sweatshirt may be worn with the student's regular uniform.
+Sweaters should be clearly labeled with the student's name on the inside tag The purchased navy blue Washington Park gym uniform sweatshirt may be worn with the student's regular uniform.
 Note: The temperature in the building fluctuates.
 Students will not be permitted to wear their jackets during the school day, so all students should come prepared with a uniform sweater to wear.
 Shoes Solid black business-type shoes Solid black gym shoes may be worn on non-PE days No sandals of any kind Shoes with laces must be tied securely Heels may not be above a half inch in height Snow boots may not be worn during the school day.
-Students must bring a pair of school shoes to change into.
+Students must bring a pair of school shoes to change in to.
 Pant leg must be worn over the shoe Stockings Solid navy blue or black stockings may be worn with the jumper/skirt